Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Have more independence.
 Exercise helps keep your muscles strong.
 It gives you more energy.
 It also helps manage your weight.
 All of these things make mobility easier.
 This helps you maximize your independence.

 Stay healthy.
 Exercise helps prevent illness, like colds and flu.
 It can also help prevent heart disease, high blood pressure, stroke, diabetes, and some cancers.
 It helps improve skin health, making pressure sores less likely.
 And it can lower your risk of injuries and complications.
+It will also reduce specific issues that are increased in SCI such as constipation and respiratory infections.

 There are many kinds of exercises.
 The ones that will work best for you will depend on your site of injury.
 Your exercise program may include strength training, aerobic exercise, stretching, and breathing exercises.
 You may work on machines or with small devices or accessories.
 You may exercise at home or in a facility.
 Members of your healthcare team, such as a physical therapist (PT) or occupational therapist (OT), will help you find the exercises that work best for you.

 Many people with SCI also enjoy playing sports.
 These sports include adaptive basketball, swimming, tennis, softball, rowing, and many more.
 Talk with your PT or OT if you are interested in sports.
 He or she can help you find local resources.
 You can also search the keywords “adaptive sports” on the Internet to find resources in your area.
-These websites may be helpful.

 Talk with your PT, OT, or healthcare provider.
 Do this before starting or changing an exercise program.
 Learn which exercises are best for you.